-You must be 18 years old and already be a licensed Certified Nurse Aide (CNA) to qualify for Medication Aide training.
+You must be 18 years old to take the CMA Exam and already be a licensed Certified Nurse Aide (CNA) to qualify for Medication Aide training.
 Adding Med Aide training is a great way to boost your employment options, and to earn a higher salary.

 We Care Online reserves the right to cancel this course if the minimum number of student do not register.

-KDADS pre-requisite for this class is a current Certified Nurse Aide Certificate and Reading Test.
-You must also be 18 years old.
+KDADS pre-requisite for this class is a current Certified Nurse Aide Certificate and Reading Requirement.
+You must also be 18 years old to take the CMA state exam.

-Student must supply the Reading Test score before class begins.
+Student must supply the Reading Requirement before class begins.

 Medication Aides can expect to make between $20,000 and $30,000 a year, depending on location and demand.